 Symmetric Encryption (Private Key Encryption)

 In symmetric encryption, only one secret symmetric key is used to encrypt the plaintext and decrypt the cipher text.
-It provides a way to encrypt information quickly, but it’s best used only by individuals or in closed system environments.
-It’s worth noting that when using symmetric encryption methods with multiple users in open systems, the key is transmitted, which can open the door to interception and theft.
+It provides a way to encrypt information quickly, so it’s ideal for use cases where encryption/decryption speed and latency are important.
+Additionally, symmetric encryption is great for encrypting huge volumes of data simultaneously.

 Asymmetric Encryption (Public Key Encryption)

 Asymmetric encryption, also known as Public Key Cryptography, makes use of two separate cryptographic asymmetric keys to encrypt and decrypt data.
-These two keys are referred to as a “public key” and a “private key,” and they’re mathematically linked.
-This means they can only be used together.
+These two keys are referred to as a “public key” and a “private key.”

-There are numerous data encryption algorithms to choose from, depending on the use case, but the ones most frequently used are:
+There are numerous data encryption technologies to choose from, depending on the use case, but the ones most frequently used are: